colelawrence/decipad/apps/docs/docs/advanced-concepts/advanced-formulas.md

 # Create an Advanced Formula

-Use `Advanced Formulas` to explore the advanced features of the Decipad Language. <br/>
+Use `Advanced Formulas` to explore the advanced features of the Decipad Language. <br />
 These blocks also allow you create all calculations that normal [formula blocks](<(/docs/getting-started/formulas)>) support.

 Advanced Formulas enable you to: